SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 The SMS framework is sustainable only with automation except for the smallest companies.

-Manually managing SMS data and documentation requirements are not a long-term option.
+Manually managing SMS data and documentation requirements is not a long-term option.
 This statement becomes doubly reinforced if you hope to demonstrate a trend that may deliver tremendous organizational value...more than once.

 If you insist on manually managing SMS data using spreadsheets and paper, you should only strive to check the box and put no more effort into the SMS documentation as necessary.
 This is also a sound business strategy, albeit one that is not politically correct.
 How small?
 This is dependent on multiple factors, far too many to weigh here.